triptease/docs/structured-data.md

 ![Schema Diagram showing the relationship between entities](https://schema.org/docs/schema_hotels_1.png)

-Multiple offers can added to a page either inside a single script tag containing an array or multiple script/div tags etc.
+Multiple offers can be added to a page either inside a single script tag containing an array or multiple script/div tags etc.

 #### JSON-LD Example